Title: wildly coherent in a watery deep

 Author's Note: Title and summary come from the song "Dory" by Grizzly Bear.
 As of 9/21/15, this was edited — because who knows.

 His eyes that have faced the lost treasures of the world; they lose themselves to the light.

-(the truth comes crushing down, it is painful and good and she sucks it up – taking in what she needs to know.)
+(the truth comes crushing down, so painful and good that she sucks it up – takes in what she needs to know.)

-(she has forgotten his happiness – it as come and gone. maybe it left back when the heavens closed their doors, but she has forgotten, and that is all she remembers.
+(she has forgotten his happiness. it has come and gone. maybe it left back when the heavens closed their doors, but she has forgotten, and that is all she remembers.

 (she sees black and blue eyelids — the makeup jade used to cover up her pretty skin. she didn't feel pretty – did she tori? did she, did she, did she —)

 "Don't ask about her."

 His voice is rough and gruff, his unshaven chin scratching her in all the right (wrong) places.
 It feels so fucking good (ow ow ow ow ow) and she can't get enough. (enough is enough – god, save the empty.)